made-ml-in-prod-2021/andrewponomarev/ml_project/README.md

 ~~~
 for learning RandomForestClassifier

+Example of training configuration: [training config](configs/train_config.yaml)

-or you can implement your own config based on [config dataclass](src/entities/train_pipeline_params.py)
+Or you can implement your own config based on [config dataclass](src/entities/train_pipeline_params.py)

 Prediction
 ----------
 ~~~
 python src/predict_pipeline.py configs/predict_config.yaml
 ~~~
+Example of predict configuration: [prediction config](configs/predict_config.yaml)

-In [prediction config](configs/predict_config.yaml) important to write model_path and transformer_path which have been used in training pipeline
+In [configuration file](configs/predict_config.yaml) important to write model_path and transformer_path which have been used in training pipeline

 Homework estimation
 ----------